elan-ev/tobira/docs/docs/dev/contribute.md

 # Contributing to Tobira

-As an open source project, Tobira welcomes contributions of many forms.
+As an open source project, Tobira welcomes contributions in many forms.
 Examples of contributions include:

 - Code patches